 Movement against astrology

-Dr. Abraham Kowoor was the First man who practically brought the rationalism in to movement.
-He used a popular tool of challenge of Rs 100 000 against the Godmen’s miracles in 1972.
-In the List there was Challenge regarding Astrology.
-Ten palm-prints or horoscopes having birthplace with correct latitude & longitude, time of birth correct up to minutes will be given to astrologer.
-He is supposed to tell only two things.
+He was the First man who practically brought rationalism into an action based movement.
+In 1972 Kovoor used an unusual and popular tool, a challenge of Rs 100,000/- against the so called miracles performed by Bababas , Matas , and self proclaimed God-men .
+In the List there was also a Challenge for astrologers.
+It was like this:- Ten palm-prints or horoscopes having birthplace with correct latitude & longitude, time of birth correct up to minutes, will be given to the astrologer.
+The astrologer was supposed to predict only two things.

-· Whether the person is Male or Female
+2. whether the person is Dead or Alive

-Describing astrology as urban superstition, noted astrophysicist Jayant Narlikar expressed concern over the growing number of young people being influenced by it.
+Renowned astrophysicist Jayant Narlikar, describing astrology as urban superstition, expressed concern over the growing number of young people being influenced by it.
 Narlikar was speaking in the context of creating a society with scientific temper, at a public interview on his latest book Scientific Edge.

 In what was an engaging one-hour interview by friend and director of IUCAA Narendra Dadhich, Narlikar responded to questions on his book, which details the highs and low of growth of science in India during the millennium.